RubberDuckEng/safe_wren/README.md

 * ObjRange eq and hash.
 * C API
 * Consider renaming VM to Machine so that WrenVM can hold both a Machine and Heap.
+* Make sure GCError is uncatchable from wren code.